|

 Zach is a founder of 8020 Media and TuningPro.
 He’s been repairing, upgrading, tuning, and writing about cars & engines for over a decade.
 Zach has written over 400 automotive articles and continues to be a lead writer for TuningPro.
 His passion, experience, and deep technical knowledge make him a go-to resource for readers looking to take their car to the next level.

 The Subaru EJ257 2.5L turbo engine made its debut in the 2004 Impreza WRX STi.
 It’s still in use in the WRX STI models to this day.
 Many love these flat-four boxes engines for good reason.
-The STI models also have plenty to offer outside of just the engine, but that’s beside the point.
-EJ257 engines deliver 300 to 341 horsepower and 290-330 lb-ft.
-Excellent numbers for a relatively small 2.5L flat four boxer engine.
-In this guide, we explore the Subaru EJ257 engine and cover problems, reliability, specs, mods, and more.
+These engines produce a lot of power for just a small 2.5L engine and they are popular to modify.
+However, the big downside is that they just aren’t that reliable, especially when you start tuning them.

 EngineEJ257